 The New Zealand eScience Infrastructure (NeSI) is a computating resource providing the Intel Pan cluster hosted by the University of Auckland .
 The Pan cluster used throughout this thesis project to optimise and perform computations which would have otherwise been infeasible in the timeframe of thesis.
 Such technological developments and infrastructure initiatives have enabled bioinformatics research including this project.
 High performance computing on the Pan cluster was used extensively in this project including for resampling analysis (in sections [methods:permutation] and [methods:networkpermutation]), calculating information centrality (in section [methods:networkmetrics]), and in simulations (in sections [methods:simulation], [methods:simulationSLexpression], and [methods:graphsim])

 Scripts and data were transferred between the Pan cluster and University of Otago computing resources by rsync and the Globus file transfer service .
 R scripts were run in parallel with the “simple network of workstations” snow R package .
 This utilised the “message passing interface” when it was feasible with memory requirements to run in parallel across multiple compute nodes, otherwise SOCKS was used to access multiple cores within an instance of R and pass input data to them.
-R jobs were submitted to queue for avialable resources and run on the Pan cluster via the Slurm workload manager .
+R jobs were submitted to queue for available resources and run on the Pan cluster via the Slurm workload manager .
 When running R scripts across many parameters or for memory-intensive jobs, slurm array job submission and independent submission of different parameters via shell commands with arguments passed to R. In some cases, this submission was automated across a range of parameters with Bash scripts.

 Methods Developed During Thesis

 Here we outline the rationale and development of various methods used throughout this thesis to examine synthetic lethality in gene expression data, graph structures, models and simulations.
 First this describes the Synthetic Lethal Interaction Prediction Tool (SLIPT), a bioinformatics approach to synthetic lethal candidate triage.
 This is considered one of the main research outputs of the thesis, which is supported by comparisons to an experimental screen from a related project and performance on simulated data.
 These supporting data will be covered in further chapters but preliminary data to support the use and design of SLIPT will be provided alongside description of the method.
-This includes the construction of a statisical model of synthetic lethality in (continous multivariate Guassian) gene expression data.
-This enables testing SLIPT upon simulated data with known synthetic letyhal partners.
+This includes the construction of a statistical model of synthetic lethality in (continuous multivariate Guassian) gene expression data.
+This enables testing SLIPT upon simulated data with known synthetic lethal partners.
 Another key component of the simulation pipeline used later is the generation of simulated data from a known graph structure or simulated biological pathway.
-The development of this simulation procedure and other statisical treatment of graph and netowrk structures will laos be covered here.
+The development of this simulation procedure and other statistical treatment of graph and network structures will laos be covered here.
 Various R packages have been developed to support this project, most notably the slipt package to implement the SLIPT methodology.
 Numerous other R packages for handling graph structures, simulations, and custom plotting features will also be described as research outputs of this thesis, methods applied throughout, and contributions to the open-source software community that made this project feasible.

 A Synthetic Lethal Detection Methodology